shahidul034/KUET-chatbot/README.md

 ## How to Use
+### pyinstaller Build
-- Clone or download the project
+- Download the pyinstaller alpha build
-- Open the project in any Python IDE
+- Unzip
+- Go to /dist/app/
-- Run the `app.py` file located in the `KUETBOT` folder.
+- Run app.exe
+- Go to your browser and enter the address given in the newly opened terminal instance. http://127.0.0.1:5000 by default.

 ## Disclaimer
 This is an alpha version of Kuetbot as proof of concept. expect bugs.